sandover/sandover.github.io/content/index.md

 ---
 # oblong industries :: saudi aramco

-Using Oblong's g-speak software platform, we created an immersive geology visualization and simulation application, controllable via gesture gloves, touchscreens, mobile devices, or web interfaces.
-This video shows me demonstrating some work in progress, using a miniature version of the real, much larger system which existed in Dhahran, Saudi Arabia.
-The project ran from 2010 to 2012.
+An immersive geology visualization and simulation application built on Oblong's g-speak platform, controllable via gesture gloves, touchscreens, mobile devices, or web interfaces *(2010-2012)*.
+This video shows me demonstrating work in progress on a miniature version of the real, much larger system in Dhahran, Saudi Arabia.

 {{< vimeo 280249075 >}}